a-dri-an-S/CodeSignal-Arcade-Challenges/README.md

 ## 19 areEquallyStrong

 Function takes 4 numbers (arm strengths) and compares if first set is equal to second set & if both are equal in strength as individuals, regardless of side.
 Checks if set 1 sum is equal with set 2 sum & if set 1 right side is equal to set 2 left or right side.

+## 20 arrayMaximalAdjacentDifference

+Function takes an array and returns the maximal absolute difference between two adjacent elements.
+It loops through the given array and finds the difference of two adjacent elements and pushes them into a new array.
+Then it returns the maximal difference, Math.max() + spread operator.